Emma Sulkowicz: Self-Portrait

 From February to March 2016 at Coagula Curatorial in Los Angeles, Sulkowicz exhibited a piece, Self-Portrait.
-For the first three weeks of the exhibition, Sulkowicz stood on a pedestal in the gallery, and had one-on-one conversations with visitors who would stand on an identical pedestal in front of them.
+For the first three weeks of the exhibition, Sulkowicz stood on a pedestal in the gallery, and had one-on-one conversations with visitors who would stand on an identical pedestal in front of her.
 The exhibition featured a life-sized robotic replica of the artist that was called "Emmatron".
-Emmatron plays prerecorded answers to several questions Sulkowicz has been repeatedly asked, which they will no longer respond to.
+Emmatron plays prerecorded answers to several questions Sulkowicz has been repeatedly asked, which she will no longer respond to.
 A few examples of questions Emmatron had answers to included "Tell me about the night you were assaulted", "Is this art piece a part of Mattress Performance (Carry That Weight)?" and "What do your parents think of all this?"
 If audience members asked these questions to Sulkowicz during their conversation, the artist would send them to Emmatron for the answers.

 The Ship Is Sinking

-In 2017, Sulkowicz performed a bondage performance piece titled “The Ship Is Sinking”.
-In the piece, Sulkowicz (in high heels and bikini with the “Whitney” logo, to convey the look of a woman in a beauty pageant) is tied up, berated and hung from the ceiling on a wooden beam by a man in a suit, “Master Avery”, as the figurehead of a ship.
-Sulkowicz said “white cis men have the privilege of making art that can be divorced from their lives” while “it’s a privilege that I don’t really have so I’m trying to work in a way that makes the best use of that position as I can.”
+In 2017, Sulkowicz performed a bondage performance piece titled The Ship Is Sinking.
+In the piece, Sulkowicz (in high heels and bikini with the "Whitney" logo, to convey the look of a woman in a beauty pageant) is tied up, berated, and hung from the ceiling on a wooden beam by a man in a suit, "Master Avery", as the figurehead of a ship.
+Sulkowicz said "white cis men have the privilege of making art that can be divorced from their lives" while "it's a privilege that I don't really have so I'm trying to work in a way that makes the best use of that position as I can."
 At closing time, the museum turned off its lights, but spectators stayed and used phone flashlights to continue watching until Sulkowicz was finished.
-Sulkowicz portrayed being able to express the pain they felt and endured, putting themself physically within the artwork.
+Sulkowicz portrayed being able to express the pain she felt and endured, putting herself physically within the artwork.